-Our marketplace revenue is primarily comprised of sales to customers through our platform.
+Our marketplace revenue is primarily comprised of sales of parts and assemblies to customers through our platform.
 Buyers purchase specialized CNC manufacturing, sheet metal manufacturing, 3D printing, injection molding, urethane casting, tube cutting, tube bending and finishing services.
 Customer purchases range from rapid prototyping of single parts to high-volume production on our marketplace.
 These products are primarily manufactured by our network of suppliers.

-Supplier services revenue includes the sale of marketing and advertising services, and to a lesser extent SaaS based solutions, the sale of supplies and financial service products.
+Supplier services revenue includes the sale of marketing and advertising services, and to a lesser extent financial service products, SaaS-based solutions and the sale of supplies which was discontinued during the second quarter of 2023.